AlCatt91/datascience-portfolio/README.md

-# portfolio
+# ML and Deep Learning notebooks

-ML and deep learning projects
+A collection of jupyter notebooks about several ML projects.
+Datasets come mostly from Kaggle (credits in the notebooks).